fosskers/school-code/cmpt412/a1/NOTES.md

 `multithresh` is the way to go (I actually discovered this last week) for removing noise.

+Praise be to `multithresh`!
+I have everything working now.
+My `detect` function can find most pencils in an image, and will produce a single line representing said pencil.
+The carpet image murders my technique, however, and it also can't tell which pencils are above or below which.

 2016 January 25
 ---------------
 - *Image Analysis -> Edge Detection*